darktable-org/dtdocs/content/module-reference/processing-modules/demosaic.md

 CS is not intended to be used as a general sharpening / local contrast enhancing tool, it should be understood as a way to increase micro-contrast in structures with lots of detail and leads to better results for further processing.
 Excellent examples would be details of surfaces like wood, brick walls, hair ...

 Prerequisites for optimal results are
-- decent white balance parameters (same requirement as for highlights reconstruction or demosaic), in very rare cases this could lead to inferiour sharpening quality.
+- decent white balance parameters (same requirement as for highlights reconstruction or demosaic), in very rare cases this could lead to inferior sharpening quality.
 - low chromatic aberration, you might want to add the [_raw chromatic aberration_](./raw-chromatic-aberrations.md) module to reduce problems, there will still likely be more and stronger halo artefacts.
 - acceptable sensor noise as that will generally be amplified by CS.
 (See _contrast sensitivity_).

 CS works in an iterative process using specialized gaussian kernels using a different sigma in the range of 0.0 -> 1.5 for every single pixel location.

-It's main parameters are
+Its main parameters are

 _Iterations_
-: The strenght of effect increases with more iterations, for most images a setting of 8 will be fully sufficient.
+: The strength of effect increases with more iterations, for most images a setting of 8 will be fully sufficient.

 _Radius_
 : defines the maths (sigma) for the special gaussian kernels.